-skew the amount of open space that is available in the precinct overall, and the benefits to the local population.
+A large open space or spaces (i.e. Jells Park) that are concentrated in a specific part of a precinct can skew the amount of open space that is available in the precinct overall, and the benefits to the local population.
 Therefore it is necessary to determine the areas where there are localised shortfalls, or gaps, of open space provision.
 To analyse such gaps there are other standards are used and recognised in the planning of open space.
 The VEAC report and PSP Guide provide guidance for the distribution of open space provision.
 Both these reports set out a recognised standard of local parks within 400m of 95% of all dwellings and active space within one kilometre of 95% all dwellings.
-This has been replicated in the Planning Scheme for subdivisions at Clause 56.05-2: Public open space
+This has been replicated in the Victorian Planning Scheme for subdivisions at Clause 56.05-2: Public open space provision objectives.

-A large open space or spaces (i.e. Jells Park) that are concentrated in a specific part of a precinct can provision objectives.
 The benchmark provides a reasonable consideration for how open space should be provided across a municipality and not just new subdivision development.

-&lt;sup>4 Local Government Research and Development Fund (2011) Best Practice Open Space in Higher Density Developments Project: Research Findings.
+4 Local Government Research and Development Fund (2011) Best Practice Open Space in Higher Density Developments Project: Research Findings.
 Local Government Research Project into Best Practice Open Space Provision for Higher Density Infill Development Project.

-&lt;sup>5 Precinct Structure Planning Guidelines - Part Two Preparing the Precinct Structure Plan.
+5 Precinct Structure Planning Guidelines - Part Two Preparing the Precinct Structure Plan.
 Growth Areas Authority [Now Victorian Planning Authority].
 2009 for preparing PSPs in Melbourne's growth areas.

 An analysis of gaps in access to the open space network was conducted by SGS.
-Map 2 sets out the areas where there is a gap for a lot within 400m of community open space.
-It uses the existing road network to determine how far each property parcel is from open space and considers the impact of crossing major roads.
+Map 2 sets out the areas in Monash where there is a gap for a lot within 400m of community open space.
+It uses the existing road network to determine how far each property parcel is from open space and factors in barriers such as major roads.
 Importantly, this analysis excluded some open spaces based on access constraints, encumbrances and use constraints due to small size.
 The exclusions were: